alexandreacm-dev/react-native-todo/README.md

 ## Overview

-You'll build a simple Todo List application using React Native and TypeScript.
-The application will simulate interaction with a backend API, using provided fake API functions with realistic network delays.
+I built a simple Todo List application using React Native and TypeScript.
+The application will simulate interaction with a backend API, using provided fake API functions with realistic network delays using Promise.

 ## Requirements